Credit Card Limit Increase: How to Request a Higher Limit

 • You always pay your credit card bill in full and on time.

-• You have never maxed out on your card and always spend less than 30% of your current credit limit.
+• You’ve never maxed out your card and always spend less than 30% of your current credit limit.

 • Your income has increased recently.